jgjin/not-quite-an-expert/content/posts/diegesis.md

 An easy, and diegetic, way to interpret this scene is:
 > _Oh, this makes sense.
 They were revealed to have a **SEVERE PHOBIA** of fruits._

-Yet, on a non-diegetic level, we have to remember 2 things:
+Yet, on a non-diegetic level, we have to remember:
-1. Someone, the author, editor, director, etc., chose to have the main character suffer this **SEVERE PHOBIA**.
+1. Someone, the author, the editor, the director, etc., chose to have the main character suffer this **SEVERE PHOBIA**.
 2. Someone, likely that same someone, also chose to portray that **SEVERE PHOBIA** this way.

 Let's say the author made this decision.
-The author could have chosen to give the main character an entirely different phobia.
+The author could have chosen to give the main character a different phobia, perhaps of vegetables, or organza.
 The author could have also chosen to never make the phobia relevant in the story ([which would make Chekhov unhappy](https://en.wikipedia.org/wiki/Chekhov%27s_gun)).
 The author could even have chosen to activate the main character's **SEVERE PHOBIA** in a different way, perhaps passing a stray pineapple on the street.

-That the main character has this **SEVERE PHOBIA** at all, and that it was used in this way and described in this way, all were choices made during the writing process.
+That the main character has this **SEVERE PHOBIA** at all, and that it was used in _this way_ and described in _this way_, all were chosen during the writing process.
 Perhaps the author thought it would be funny.
-Alternatively, perhaps the author wanted to protest [the banana republics](https://en.wikipedia.org/wiki/Banana_republic) of the 20th century in an absurd way.
+Alternatively, perhaps the author wanted to protest [banana republics](https://en.wikipedia.org/wiki/Banana_republic) in an absurd way.
 Whatever the reason, the point is that diegesis is a deliberate _choice_, and that choice has meaning.
 # Extreme art
 In a much more serious case, consider viscerally or politically extreme art.
 Let's say you are watching a movie on [the Rwandan genocide](https://en.wikipedia.org/wiki/Rwandan_genocide).[^1] You watch as a radical Hutu slaughters Tutsi and moderate Hutu people.
 You _can't_, or at least _shouldn't_ just think:
 [^1]: Diegetic/non-diegetic analysis applies even if the movie is non-fiction.
 For instance, the creator of a documentary must make content and presentation choices.
 > _Oh, this makes sense.
 This is historically accurate._

 Once again, someone made an integrated set of choices to portray _this_ in _this way_.
-That means _something_, and you should be thinking about that.
+That means _something_, and you should think about that.

 As a related point, suppose some art contains scenes that may trigger traumatic memories in a large portion of the potential audience.
-It is _not enough_ to simple say:
+It is **NOT** enough to simple say:
 > _That's what happens in the story, so it should be included._

-You have to be aware that the creators had to make choice of significant and probably knowable consequence.
+That is what I mean when I say "diegesis in not an excuse."
+You have to be aware that the creators had to make choices of significant consequence.
 Not every choice creators make will be a good one.
 # Conclusion
 Art has meaning outside what happens in the story.